 PCI has been innovating in the field of development for the last 50+ years.
 In the late 60s and early 70s, PCI helped popularize the walk-a-thon – at that time a unique mechanism to engage communities across the country to raise awareness and money for its charitable work through the Walk for Mankind.
 In the 1980’s it tripled immunization rates in Indonesia through the unconventional practice of engaging grade school children as immunization advocates within their own families.
-More recently, in India PCI played a central role in helping to eradicate polio; in Bolivia it reduced llama mortality by 60% and tripled annual income of poor llama producers, and in Ethiopia, PCI helped eradicate Female Genital Mutilation (FGM) in communities where the practice was pervasive and entrenched.
+More recently, in India PCI played a central role in helping to eradicate polio; in Bolivia it reduced llama mortality by 60% and tripled annual income of poor llama producers, in Ethiopia, PCI helped eradicate Female Genital Mutilation (FGM) in communities where the practice was pervasive and entrenched, and in Ethiopia, Tanzania and Kenya, PCI is using satellite information and a mobile app to help pastoralists find pasture for their herds despite the challenges of climate change.
 All were accomplished through the use of new ideas, or adapted ones applied in untested contexts, and yielded dramatic results…in effect, innovation.

 Starting in 2013, PCI initiated PCInnovAtion (capital A for Adaptability), seeking to become one of the first international development organizations to embed innovation from top to bottom in order to fundamentally change our internal dynamics and meet these global challenges.
 It is one of a handful of selected priorities within our strategic plan aimed at achieving the goal of transforming the lives of 20 million people in the poorest communities and least developed nations in the world.

-PCInnovAtion, as an approach, seeks to continuously unleash the creativity of our people, and foster it towards concrete and remarkable outcomes for our beneficiaries, our staff, our donors and the world.
-It’s being directed to solve some of the greatest development challenges, increase our operational efficiencies, and improve the capacity of our people and the productivity of our environment.
+PCInnovAtion, as an approach, sought to continuously unleash the creativity of our people, and foster it towards concrete and remarkable outcomes for our beneficiaries, our staff, our donors and the world.
+It was designed to help solve some of the greatest development challenges, increase our operational efficiencies, and improve the capacity of our people and the productivity of our environment.

-As part of the embedment process, PCI has been calibrating its management systems to facilitate innovation.
-It is generating, monitoring and pushing innovations globally through training, support and an on-line mechanism that can track, analyze and move innovation ideas quickly through a process of development and assessment.
-We are embracing and celebrating both success and failure as essential consequences of our commitment to find breakthroughs that will change the world and all confirmed innovations have to meet the same threshold definition designed for both flexibility and rigor.
+As part of the embedment process, PCI calibrated its management systems to facilitate innovation.
+It generated, monitored and pushed innovations globally through training, support and an on-line mechanism that tracked, analyzed and moved innovation ideas through a process of development and assessment.
+We began embracing and celebrating both success and failure as essential consequences of our commitment to find breakthroughs that will change the world and all confirmed innovations had to meet the same threshold definition designed for both flexibility and rigor.